efabless/caravel_mpw-one/README.md

 <img src="/doc/mgmt_soc_memory_map.png" width="40%" height="40%">

 ## Mega Project Area
 This is the user space.
 It has limited silicon area (TBD, about 2.8mm x 2.8mm) as well as a fixed number of I/O pads (37) and power pads (10).
-See [the Caravel datasheet](doc/caravel.pdf) for details.
+See [the Caravel  premliminary datasheet](doc/caravel.pdf) for details.
 The repository contains a [sample mega project](/verilog/rtl/user_proj_example.v) that contains a binary 32-bit up counter.  </br>

 <p align=”center”>